 - 1. Ensure scene safety - 2.
 Assess vital signs - 3.
 Provide supplemental oxygen per patient condition to maintain $SpO_2 = 94 97\%$ - 4.
-Stabilize impaled object in position to limit any movement during transport - A. Splint affected extremity - B. In rare instances where removal of the foreign body is necessary object is compromising the patient's ability to maintain an airway, or the performance of CPR an attempt may be made at careful FB removal - C. Effort should be made to cut impaled objects which are immovable from their source location just above the entry point to facilitate transport - D. Reassess neurovascular status of affected extremity after any impact on impaled foreign body - 5.
+Stabilize impaled object in position to limit any movement during transport - A. Splint affected extremity - B. In rare instances where removal of the foreign body is necessary object is compromising the patient's ability to maintain an airway, or the performance of CPR an attempt may be made at careful FB removal - C. Effort should be made to cut impaled objects which are immovable from their source location just above the entry point to facilitate transport - D. Reassess neurovascular status of affected extremity after any impact of impaled foreign body - 5.
 Impalement injuries involving the eye should be stabilized and both eyes patched (affected eye patched with metal eye shield no direct pressure to the globe) - 6.
 Transport patient in position that does not place any impact on the impaled object - 7.
 Contact Medical Control if unable to transport patient with the impaled object in place - 8.
 Contact Medical Control if unable to remove the impaled object from its source location

-- 1. IVF resuscitation
+- 1. IVF as indicated per patient condition

 - A. Adults:

 - i.
 Hemodynamically unstable: IVF wide open

 - ii.
 Hemodynamically stable: TKO

 - B. Pediatrics

 - i.
 Hemodynamically unstable: 10 20 ml/kg bolus and reassess

 - ii.
 Hemodynamically stable: TKO

 - 2. Fentanyl (Sublimaze®) for pain control

 - A. Adults:

 - i.
-1 2 mcg/kg IN (maximum 200 mcg)
+1 2 mcg/kg IN (maximum 200 mcq)

 - ii.
 0.5 1 mcg/kg IV, IM (maximum 100 mcg)

 - iii.
 May repeat x1 in 15 minutes as indicated (maximum 100 mcg any route)

 - B. Pediatrics:

 - i.
 0.5 1 mcg/kg IV, IM, IN (maximum 100 mcg)

 - ii.
 Contact Medical Control for repeat dosing

 - 3. Alternative analgesic: nitrous oxide via patient-controlled inhalation

 - A. Contraindicated with suspected pneumothorax

 - 4. For adult with suspected open fracture: cefazolin (Ancef®)

-- A. $\geq$ 70 kg: 2 grams IV
+- A. $\geq$ 70 kg: 2 grams IV over 3 5 minutes

-- B. < 70 kg: 1 gram IV
+- B. < 70 kg: 1-gram IV over 3-5 minutes

 - \ Amputated extremities should be placed in saline soaked dressing in container & container placed on ice as available (do not place amputated part directly on ice)

 - > Splint partial amputations in normal alignment without applying tension to soft tissue

 - Apply sterile saline dressing to amputated part

 - \ Rule-out medical causes of altered mental status in patients with depressed GCS

 - > Hypoglycemia

 - Hypoxemia

 - Differential diagnosis of shock in trauma

+- > Aortic transection

+- > Cardiac tamponade

+- > Hemorrhage

+- Myocardial contusion / myocardial infarction

+- Spinal cord injury

+- Note: traumatic brain injury is NOT a cause of shock

 - > Tension pneumothorax

-- Cardiac tamponade

-- Spinal shock

-- Note: traumatic brain injury is NOT a cause of shock

-- Myocardial contusion / myocardial infarction

-- \ Patients should be placed in spinal motion restriction and transported in spinal motion restriction if any of the following are present:
+- \ Patients should be placed in spinal motion restriction and transported with spinal motion restriction if any of the following are present:

 - > Abnormal mental status

 - Intoxicated or under the influence of mind-altering substance

-- $\triangleright$ Age < 5 years or > 65 years
+- > Age < 5 years or > 65 years

-- Any posterior midline tenderness
+- > Any posterior midline tenderness

 - Presence of distracting injury

 - Cervical pain with cervical range of motion

 - Patient unable to rotate neck 45 degrees to the left and to the right

 - Do NOT assess range of motion if the patient has any midline cervical spine tenderness to palpation

 - > Any focal neurological deficit

-- High risk mechanism of injury
+- > High risk mechanism of injury

 - ATV crash

 - Ejection from vehicle

 - Fall > 3 feet (5 stairs)

 - High speed (>55 mph) or rollover MVC

 - Pedestrian or bicyclist struck by motor vehicle

 - Diving injury

 - \ Patients who are found ambulatory on scene may have a cervical collar placed and be transported secured firmly to the stretcher in supine position